Electrical plan correction drop-off is now located on the 20th floor.

 You need an electrical permit any time electrical wiring is installed, altered, extended, or connected to any electrical equipment, including signs.
-As long as the electrical circuit isn't altered or changed, and it met the code at the time of installation, you don't need an electrical permit to replace some equipment with like-in-kind replacements, such as the following:

 You may not need a permit for some residential or minimally-sized low-voltage systems.